rashidsuleymanov/api.onlyoffice.com/site/pages/Docs/Docs API/Usage API/Config/Editor/Customization/index.md

 **Type**: boolean

 **Example**: true

+### features.spellcheck.change

+Defines if the spell checker setting will be displayed or not.
+Spell checker setting is available in all editor types.

+> This parameter is an extended white label option for Developer Edition.

+**Type**: boolean

+**Example**: true

 > Please note that in case *spellcheck* setting is changed in the editor interface, it will be stored in the browser local storage and will overwrite any values sent as the *editorConfig.customization.features.spellcheck* parameter.